 Limit Sun Exposure and Take Steps to Protect Your Skin

-Stay in the Shade — In order to protect yourself, one of the best things that you can do to enjoy a beautiful day outside is to find a nice shady spot to stay situated, especially during the peak hours of sunlight between ten a.m and four p.m.
+Stay in the Shade -- To protect yourself, one of the best things that you can do to enjoy a beautiful day outside is to find a nice shady spot to stay situated, especially during the peak hours of sunlight between ten a.m and four p.m.

-Special Laundry Aids — There are even special products that you can buy which improve the ability of your clothing to protect you from the sun.
+Special Laundry Aids -- There are even particular products that you can buy which improve the ability of your clothing to protect you from the sun.

-Don’t Neglect Protection on an Overcast Day — Just because there are a lot of clouds in the sky doesn’t mean that your skin is safe.
-A significant amount of sunlight makes it through the clouds, and that sunlight will also reflect back downward from the clouds, themselves.
+Don't Neglect Protection on an Overcast Day -- Just because there are a lot of clouds in the sky doesn't mean that your skin is safe.
+A significant amount of sunlight makes it through the clouds, and that sunlight will also reflect downward from the clouds, themselves.

 Quit Smoking, or Never Start, for Healthy Skin

-Aside from sun exposure, smoking is also a huge contributor to wrinkles and aging skin.
-This is because smoking changes the way that blood circulates to the skin, causing the capillaries which link the skin to the circulatory system to become constricted.
+Aside from sun exposure, smoking is also a massive contributor to wrinkles and aging skin.
+This is because smoking changes the way that blood circulates to the surface, causing the capillaries which link the skin to the circulatory system to become constricted.
 As a result, the skin receives neither the full amount of oxygen nor nutrients needed to keep skin looking its best.

-All things considered, if you are a smoker, there’s nothing you can do that will benefit your skin more than simply quitting smoking.
+All things considered, if you are a smoker, there's nothing you can do that will benefit your skin more than merely quitting smoking.

 Be Easy on Your Skin

 Deep cleansing and shaving every day can be rough on your skin.
 Here are some ways that you can soften up the process: